in-op/SystemExtensions/README.md

 and warn you that your type does not include a definition for `DeepCopy`.

-You do not technically need to implement `ICopyable<T>` to safely interop with the collections' `DeepCopy()` extension methods.
-All they require is that your class definition supply a parameterless instance method `DeepCopy()` that returns an instance of the same type.
-However, you are encouraged to implement the interface for clarity and for interop with other, stricter code which may require the interface implementation.
-This laxity is an artefact of the library design, which empowers the collections' extension methods to call eachother.

 ### Random
 The `Random` namespace provides extension methods for retrieving